Hot Jupiter: Ultra-hot Jupiters

 Ultra-hot Jupiters are hot Jupiters with a dayside temperature greater than 2200 K. In such dayside atmospheres, most molecules dissociate into their constituent atoms and circulate to the nightside where they recombine into molecules again.

 One example is TOI-1431b, announced by the University of Southern Queensland in April 2021, which has an orbital period of just two and a half days.
 Its dayside temperature is 2700 K, making it hotter than 40% of stars in our galaxy.
 The nightside temperature is 2600 K.

 Ultra-short period planets

 Ultra-short period planets (USP) are a class of planets with orbital periods below one day and occur only around stars of less than about 1.25 solar masses.

 Confirmed transiting hot Jupiters that have orbital periods of less than one day include WASP-18b, WASP-19b, WASP-43b, WASP-103b, TOI-1937A b and TOI-2109b.

-As of 2025, 12 known Jovian USP planets are found.
+As of 2025, 12 known Jovian USP planets have been found.